Nick Logan: The Face

 Initially working out of the Smash Hits offices in Carnaby Street, central London, and using the off-the-shelf corporate entity Wagadon, which he had formed for his business relationship with Emap, Logan published the first issue of The Face on 1 May 1980.
 Featuring a logo designed by Steve Bush, with whom Logan had worked on Smash Hits, and a portrait by photographer Chalkie Davies of Jerry Dammers of the Specials on the front cover, this issue sold 56,000 copies.
 Sales levelled over the next six months, but a fillip was provided by alliance with what would become London's New Romantic scene via articles written by young journalist Robert Elms with photographs by Derek Ridgers, Virginia Turbett and others.

 The publication of lookalike rivals such as New Sounds, New Styles and Blitz, and the launch of i-D magazine, confirmed Logan had established a new publishing sector.

 He moved into the first of a series of offices of his own in central London.
 Subsequently, Logan recruited young designer Neville Brody as art director in 1981, placing the magazine ahead of the pack visually.
-Brody drew on such early 20th century art and design movements as Constructivism to create a stark new visual language which would define certain visual aspects of 1980s Britain.
+Brody drew on such early 20th-century art and design movements as Constructivism to create a stark new visual language, which would define certain visual aspects of 1980s Britain.

 The style pages of The Face meanwhile set the pace for the wider fashion world, particularly those produced by the Buffalo collective, led by stylist Ray Petri and including photographer Jamie Morgan.

-In the 1980s Logan's innovations at The Face included the November 1983 "New Life in Europe" issue, a co-production with nine continental European magazines including France's Actuel, and the 100th edition of September 1988 which incorporated a tri-fold on the front which featured the covers of every magazine published thus far.
+In the 1980s, Logan's innovations at The Face included the November 1983 "New Life in Europe" issue, a co-production with nine continental European magazines including France's Actuel, and the 100th edition of September 1988, which incorporated a tri-fold on the front that featured the covers of every magazine published thus far.